Johnny Depp celebrates win over Amber Heard at restaurant

-Actor Johnny Depp spent over $62,000 (Rs158,000) at an Indian restaurant to celebrate his defamation case win against ex-wife Amber Heard.
+Actor Johnny Depp spent over $62,000 (Rs12 million) at an Indian restaurant to celebrate his defamation case win against ex-wife Amber Heard.

 A foreign news agency reported he had dinner with 20 friends including English musician Jeff Beck at Varanasi Restaurant in Birmingham, England.
 He also left a generous tip as well.